Xapuu/programingStuff/libTalk.md

  * Style preprocessor - CSS/SCSS/SASS/LESS/Stylus
  * Workspace scope

-    * This will be the name of the scpoe trough which you will be able to access the project, for example if the scope is `greatApp` you will be able to access the assets of the project trough `@greatApp/...`
+    * This will be the name of the scope trough which you will be able to access the project, for example if the scope is `greatApp` you will be able to access the assets of the project trough `@greatApp/...`

 * Type of project